Ex-Trump aide Hicks agrees to hand over campaign documents to Congress

 The two former aides “do not have the legal right to disclose the White House records to third parties,” White House counsel Pat Cipollone said in a letter to Nadler.

-But Nadler said Hicks would provide “some documents” relating to the campaign.
+Nadler commended Hicks for providing “some documents” relating to the campaign.

 “I thank her for that show of good faith,” Nadler said in a statement.
 The Democrat criticized what he called Trump’s “continued obstruction of Congress.”